a-patel/a-patel/README.md

 ### Hi there, I'm [Ashish!](https://aashishpatel.netlify.app) 👋

 Ashish is a Technology Architect in the Cloud space.
-He has a strong background in software engineering, he has been coding with C#, and .NET Core for the past 12+ years.
-In recent times, Ashish has been focused on Multi-Cloud, Gen AI, and SaaS development.
+He has a strong background in software engineering, with over 13 years of experience coding in C# and .NET Core.
+In recent times, Ashish has been focused on Multi-Cloud and Gen AI development.
 He is energetic and a geek who loves his job.
 He lives and breathes all the technologies he works with.